cabforum/servercert/docs/SMCWG-charter.md

 ### 8. IPR Policy

 The CA/Browser Forum Intellectual Rights Policy, v.
-1.3 or later, SHALL apply to all Working Group activity.
+1.3 or later, SHALL apply to all Working Group activity and Members.